-The development of critical thinking skills has been identified by
+The development of ethical understanding skills has been identified by

-coming decade.
-In November 2018 we are offering workshops for
+decade.
+In November 2019 we are offering workshops for teachers and

-teachers and administrators in how you can develop critical thinking
+administrators in how you can develop Ethics Understanding with a focus

-bad arguments.
-We will also explore collaborative and creative ways
+on technological development.
+We will also explore collaborative and

-to help students develop confidence and skills which will be useful in
+creative ways to help students develop confidence and skills which will be

 The seminar will be useful for Primary, Secondary and tertiary

 educators.
 Also for teachers of English, Theory of Knowledge,

 anyone else interested in teaching higher order thinking skills to